aas-core-works/aas-core3.0-cli-swiss-knife/README.md

 <!-- Help starts: out\aas-core3.0-sk-split-environment-for-static-hosting.exe --help -->
 ```
 Description:
-  Split an AAS environment into multiple files so that they can be readily served as static files.
+  Split an AAS environment into multiple files so that they can be readily served as
+  static files.

 Usage:
   aas-core3.0-sk-split-environment-for-static-hosting [options]

 Options:
-  --environments <environments> (REQUIRED)  Path to the AAS environment serialized as a JSON file to be split into different files for static hosting
+  --environments <environments> (REQUIRED)
+  Path to the AAS environment serialized as a JSON file to be split into different files
+  for static hosting
-  --output-dir <output-dir> (REQUIRED)      Path to the output directory
+  --output-dir <output-dir> (REQUIRED)
+  Path to the output directory
+  --version
-  --version                                 Show version information
+  Show version information
-  -?, -h, --help                            Show help and usage information
+  -?, -h, --help
+  Show help and usage information
 ```
 <!-- Help ends: out\aas-core3.0-sk-split-environment-for-static-hosting.exe --help -->

+Please see [Static Hosting] for information about how to set up your web server.